 This morning visit Kumbum, one of the six biggest Tibetan monasteries, with many well preserved relics, colorful statues and yak butter carving.
-Kumnum Monastery is where Tsongkhapa, the founder of Yellow Hat Sect of Tibetan Budhism, was born.
+Kumbum Monastery is where Tsongkhapa, the founder of Yellow Hat Sect of Tibetan Buddhism, was born.

 This afternoon you will catch approx. 19-hour overnight train to Lhasa.
 Enjoy the fantastic plateau scenery on the train.

 Today you will visit the famous Patala Palace, Jolkhang Temple and Barkhor Streets.
 Potala Palace was first built in the 7th century by the famous Tibetan king—Songtsen Gampo.
 The current one was built by the 5th Dalai Lama in the 17th century.
 The Potala is divided into Red Palace and White Palace.
 The red palace was for religious use and the white one for political use.
 It takes whole morning to visit Potala Palace.

 Then you will have lunch at the local restaurant.

 Afterwards you will walk to visit Jokhang Monastery that is situated in the old section of Lhasa, which was built in the 7th century AD by king Songtsen Gampo.
 It is the most sacred place in Tibet as it houses the sculpture of 12-year-old Sakyamuni that was brought by Wencheng Princess in the7th century.

 Barkhor street is a big free market around Jokhang Monastery where you can purchase all sorts of Tibetan souvenirs.
 Barkhor Streets is also an essential pilgrim route.